Aliases for CDK6 Gene

 GeneCards Summary for CDK6 Gene

-CDK6 (Cyclin-Dependent Kinase 6) is a Protein Coding gene.
-Diseases associated with CDK6 include microcephaly 12, primary, autosomal recessive and endometrial squamous cell carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Pathways in cancer.
+CDK6 (Cyclin Dependent Kinase 6) is a Protein Coding gene.
+Diseases associated with CDK6 include Microcephaly 12, Primary, Autosomal Recessive and Autosomal Recessive Primary Microcephaly.
+Among its related pathways are Pathways in cancer and Cellular Senescence.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CDK1.
+An important paralog of this gene is CDK4.

 UniProtKB/Swiss-Prot for CDK6 Gene